-In this tutorial we will learn How to Create Git Repository.
-However, before you proceed with this tutorials it is very important that you have gone through the previous set of tutorials on GIT here:
+In this tutorial, we will learn How to Create Git Repository.
+However, before you proceed with this tutorial it is very important that you have gone through the previous set of tutorials on GIT here:

 What is a Git Repository?